2016 (2010 film)

-2016 is a 2010 Ghanaian direct-to-video science-fiction action film directed by the pseudonymous director Ninja, aka Samuel K. Nkansah.
+2016 is a 2010 Ghanaian direct-to-video science-fiction action film directed by the pseudonymous director Ninja, Samuel K. Nkansah.
 The film takes place in the year 2010 and follows Ghanaians who must survive a group of hostile aliens who invade Accra in the hopes of colonizing the world by the year 2016.
 The movie has become known for its bizarre trailer and its low-budget visual effects.